-• Academy Overtime Savings.
+- Academy Overtime Savings.
 For Fiscal 2010, the Department had a single graduating class of 206 corrections officers in August.
-According to the Department, no other classes are scheduled for Fiscal 2010.
-As a result, DOC proposes to achieve overtime savings in Fiscal 2010 by redeploying correction officers out of the Academy and into the jails.
-The January Plan recognizes saving of approximately \$1.2 million for Fiscal 2010.
-Please see the Administration - Academy and Training program area for a historical view of the recent Correction officer hiring classes.
+According to the Department, no other classes were scheduled for Fiscal 2010.
+As a result, the January Plan proposed to achieve overtime savings in Fiscal 2010 by redeploying correction officers out of the Academy and into the jails.
+The January Plan recognized saving of approximately \$1.2 million for Fiscal 2010.
+Please see the Administration Academy and Training program area for a historical view of the recent Correction officer hiring classes. - Overtime Realignment and Cost Savings.
+According to the Executive Budget, the Department will achieve overtime savings of \$12 million annually beginning in Fiscal 2011 through enhanced overtime management strategies in order to contain costs. - Rockefeller Drug Reform Funding.
+The Executive Budget includes annual overtime funding of \$4.5 million to address costs associated with the Rockefeller Drug Reform.
+According to DOC, funding is needed to address the increase in the City sentenced population since the introduction of the Rockefeller Drug Law Reform.
+According to the Mayor's Message, "the reform is estimated to increase the City sentenced average-daily-population by 267 inmates."